 If you’re planning a trip to Iceland, you’re likely doing so with the great outdoors in mind.
 Seeing Iceland’s natural wonders is at the very top of most people’s lists.
-However, amongst all the natural beauty lies some excellent galleries and museums, too.
+However, along with all the natural beauty, visiting the excellent galleries and museums is one of the best thing things to do in Iceland, too.
 The majority of the big hitters are found in Reykjavík, but there are smaller ones spread out around the country as well.

 Visiting Iceland’s galleries and museums also offers more variety for your trip.
 Sure, you’ll want to be out and about in the fresh air most days, but there are bound to be times when an indoor activity suits you better.